 Following a Mediterranean style diet with lots of vegetables, extra-virgin olive oil, whole grains and fruit is good for your heart and your metabolism.
-Now a French study suggests this way of eating might even help your psoriasis (JAMA Dermatology, online July 25, 2018).
+A French study suggested this way of eating might even help your psoriasis (JAMA Dermatology, Sep.
+2018).
+Now scientists have confirmed this through research with mice (Journal of Investigative Dermatology, July 2021).

 How Could Diet Help Your Psoriasis?